IKATS/ikats.github.io/features.md

 The workbench and interface
 ---------------------------

-IKATS is a Visual environment to help Data scientists design workflow accelerating Big Data exploration.
+IKATS is a Visual environment to help Data scientists design a workflow accelerating Big Data exploration.

 * Easy2Use Web based graphical environment
 * No programming required